boukendesho/caddy-snap/README.md

 # Caddy snap

-This repository contains the source files for the caddy-dilyn snap, an unofficial snap package for caddy.
+This repository contains the source files for the caddy snap, an unofficial snap package for caddy.

-What distinguishes this snap from other caddy snaps is that it is intended primarily for use on Ubuntu Core.
+What distinguishes this snap from other caddy snaps is that it is intended primarily for use on Ubuntu and Ubuntu Core.

 This particular snap has a few key features:
-1) Intended for use on Ubuntu Core
+1) Intended for use on Ubuntu and Ubuntu Core

   caddy is setup as a daemon so that Ubuntu Core machines can use it!
 This means that the configuration is intended to be passed in a fashion useful for Ubuntu